 What is a contractor prequalification process and why do you need one?

-A contractor prequalification process is critical for ensuring all contracting companies have been evaluated and approved for working at your site or project before they send their staff in.
+process is critical for ensuring all contracting companies have been evaluated and approved for working at your site or project before they send their staff in.

 It evaluates their safety performance and safety history, verifies their insurances and evidence of training and ultimately helps you determine if you want the contractor to be an approved and preferred contractor on site.

 Common question categories range from incident and hazard management and performance, safety incident history, does the company have systems and processes in place and insurance levels.